 Introduction to Formal Hearing Procedure

 The Formal Hearing Procedure is available as an avenue for resolving Formal Hearing Issues.
+It is also available to serve as the procedural internal process for other rules, such as Rule 3.9, so as to provide a consistent framework for formal hearings.

-Advisory Meeting with the Appropriate College Vice President Prior to Requesting Formal Hearing: If a person elects to use the Formal Hearing Procedure set forth herein, the complainant must first contact HR to schedule an Advisory Meeting with the appropriate College Vice President.
-The complainant may have a non-attorney support person at all Advisory Meetings.
+Advisory Meeting with the Appropriate College Vice President Prior to Requesting Formal Hearing: If a person elects to use the Formal Hearing Procedure set forth herein, the complainant must first contact HR to schedule an Advisory Meeting with the appropriate College Vice President (unless proceeding under Procedure 3.9P(G) Dismissal or Return to Annual Contract For Cause or Procedure or 3.9P(H) Formal Challenge of Termination or Return to Annual Contract, each of which requires a meeting with the Provost).
+The complainant may have a support person at all Advisory Meetings; however, the support person is strictly there for support and cannot represent or speak for the complainant.
 The purpose of the meeting is to clarify the issues leading to the grievance and to seek a resolution.
 If the grievance is not resolved by the College Vice President within 10 business days of the initial Advisory Meeting, the complainant may choose to pursue a Formal Hearing under this procedure.

 Request for Formal Hearing: